needle-tools/needle-engine-support/documentation/scripting.md

 Scripts are written in TypeScript (recommended) or JavaScript.
 There's two ways to add custom scripts to your project:

 - Simply add a `.ts` or `.js` file inside `src/scripts/` in your generated project directory.
-  Generated C# components are placed under `Assets/Needle/GeneratedComponents`.
+  Generated C# components are placed under `Assets/Needle/Components.codegen`.

 - Organize your code into NPM Definition Files.
 These help you to modularize and re-use code between projects.
   Generated C# components are placed in a `.codegen` folder next to the NpmDef.
-  You can create NpmDef files via `Create > Needle > NpmDef` and then add TypeScript files by right-clicking an NpmDef file and selecting `Create > Needle Engine > TypeScript`.
+  You can create NpmDef files via `Create > NPM Definition` and then add TypeScript files by right-clicking an NpmDef file and selecting `Create > TypeScript`.
 Please see [this chapter](./project_structure.md#npm-definition-files) for more information.

 In both approaches, source directories are watched for changes and C# components are regenerated whenever a change is detected.
 Changes to the source files also result in a hot reload of the running website – you don't have to wait for Unity to recompile the C# components.
 This makes iterating on code pretty much instant.